KarolinaBrzezinska/goit-js-hw-08-/README.md

 ## Project nr 2
-:film_strip: - if you reload a website, the video will resume from the time you stopped watching
+:film_strip: - If you reload a website, the video will resume from the time you stopped watching

 ### API
 - lodash